Last updated on March 6th, 2020 at 11:09 am

 Camping Birthday Stickers using Cricut Print-then-Cut

-Today I want to use one of the materials that I’m not sure a lot of people know exist — printable sticker paper.
+Today I want to use one of the materials that I’m not sure a lot of people know exist — Cricut Sticker Paper.
 There are so many uses for this material, and today I’m going to use Cricut’s Print-then-Cut feature to make these easy camping birthday stickers.
 I designed two versions and made ages 1 – 5 for you!
 Did you know the Cricut can cut more than 100 materials?

 (Side note: OMG my boys are just too cute.)